WICG/datacue/explainer.md

 | `ArrayBuffer messageData` | `message_data`  | Message body (may be empty)                                                                                                                                           |
 | `DOMString schemeIdUri`   | `scheme_id_uri` | Identifies the message scheme.
 The semantics and syntax of the `message_data` are defined by the owner of the scheme identified.
 The string may use URN or URL syntax |
 | `DOMString value`         | `value`         | Specifies the value for the event.
 The value space and semantics must be defined by the owners of the scheme identified by the `scheme_id_uri`                        |

+### Mapping to MPEG-DASH MPD events

+Timed event information may also be carried in the manifest document.

+> TODO: Add example to show how a web app would construct a DataCue from an MPD event

 ### Subscribing to receive in-band timed metadata cues